santureddy/AWS-SAA-C02-Course/README.md

 - Network address: `10.16.16.0`
 - Network + 1: `10.16.16.1` - VPC Router
-- Network + 2: `10.16.16.2` - Reserved for DNS
+- Network + 2: `10.16.16.2` - Reserved ( DNS* )
 - Network + 3: `10.16.16.3` - Reserved for future AWS use
 - Broadcast Address: `10.16.31.255` (Last IP in subnet)

 #### DHCP Options Set

 This is how computing devices receive IP addresses automatically.
-There is one options set applied to a VPC at one time and this configuration flows through to subnets.
+There is one option set applied to VPC at one time and this configuration flows through to subnets.

 - This can be changed, can create new ones, but you cannot edit one.